TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-alerts-other.md

 ## **Recommended Steps**

-The health state of a registered Azure Stack Hub infrastructure component reflects the worst active alert severity: warning or critical.
 A critical alert should be addressed urgently because it can impact users.
+Please attempt the remediation steps in the alert before opening a case.
 In some alerts, you can select **Repair** in the Remediation details of the alert to resolve the issue.
 You can run the repair again if it fails.

 ## **Recommended Documents**

 * [Monitor health and alerts in Azure Stack Hub](https://docs.microsoft.com/azure-stack/operator/azure-stack-monitor-health?view=azs-2002)